16 April 2025

 What is it?

-Psychological safety means people feel safe to speak up, ask questions, admit mistakes or express concerns—without fear of rejection or punishment.
+Psychological safety means that people feel safe to speak up, ask questions, admit mistakes, or share concerns – without fear of rejection or punishment.

-When employees feel unsafe, they stay silent about risks, errors, or doubts.
-In a safety-critical environment, that’s dangerous.
+If employees feel unsafe, they remain silent about risks, mistakes, or doubts.
+That is life-threatening in a context where safety matters.

 Application in safety leadership:

-A leader who engages in open dialogue, discusses mistakes without judgment, and shows vulnerability (e.g. “I misjudged that last week”) builds psychological safety.
+A leader who has open conversations, discusses mistakes without judgment, and shows vulnerability themselves (e.g., “I misjudged that last week”) strengthens psychological safety.

 2. Safety Climate – Prof. Dov Zohar (1980)